Adding another credit card to your wallet can be an asset, but it’s not for everyone. Here’s everything you need to know.

+- You’re struggling to pay the one credit card bill you have.
 Sure, two cards will allow you to spread out charges and due dates, but it will also offer you double the opportunity to sink into debt.
 “Develop the good habit of paying off a credit card on time and in full, and then you’re ready to move on to another card,” said Harzog.

-You’re running a balance on one card, and then you see an offer for a card with 0 percent interest (or a low introductory rate) for 12 or 18 months.
+- You think a 0% APR offer will solve your debt problems.
+You’re running a balance on one card, and then you see an offer for a card with 0% interest (or a low introductory rate) for 12 or 18 months.
 It may look tempting – but refrain from signing up for that second card if you know you won’t be able to pay off the balance during the promotional period.
 “That just kicks the can down the road,” said Asken.
 In fact, if you don’t pay attention to the terms of the balance transfer deal, you could end up in deeper debt.

+- You want to buy a new car or a home.
 If your priority right now is buying a new car or applying for a mortgage loan, it’s best to hold off on getting a second credit card.
 For the first year after you apply for a credit card, that card appears in the “new credit” section of your credit report, Asken said, and as such has a minor depressive effect on your credit score.
 But if you wait to apply for a mortgage for at least a year after opening a new line of credit, “that new account has a chance to season and not appear new anymore,” she said.
-“At that point, it does benefit you.”
+“At that point, it benefits you.”

 So, you’ve analyzed your situation, made up your mind and decided that you’re still interested in that second card.
 Here are some points to consider before applying for an additional card:

-Annual fees can range from $0 to $500.
+- Note the annual fee.
+Annual fees can range from $0 to over $500.
 Make sure that the fee on the card you like is worth it to you.
 “You’ve got to look at your spending style,” Harzog said.
 “Are you going to be able to maximize the benefits from the rewards?”
 If not, you’re better off sticking to a no-annual-fee card.

-Interest rates matter, and can vary from card to card.
+- Read the fine print.
+Interest rates matter and can vary from card to card.
 The Federal Reserve is in a rate-hiking cycle.
 Plus, most cards advertise a range of APRs and you won’t know what your APR will be until you are approved, so know that any balance you carry on the card could become very expensive if you don’t pay it off every month.

-When your application for a second card is rejected
+What to do if your application for a second card is rejected

 What if you apply for a second card, and you’re denied?
 Don’t be discouraged!
 Instead, take action and pave the way to get approved the next time you try.